aledipa/Free-GPT4-WEB-API/README.md

 # Free-GPT4-WEB-API

-FreeGPT4-WEB-API is a python server that allows you to have a self-hosted GPT-4 Unlimited and Free WEB API, via the latest Bing's AI.
+FreeGPT4-WEB-API is a python server that allows you to have a self-hosted GPT-4 Unlimited and Free WEB API, via the latest Bing's AI (and much more).

 GUI Preview: